 Crusting can occur around each graft site.
 This problem occurs because of tissue oozing from the tiny puncture made to accept the hair graft.
 Crusting will resolve in several days (usually in twoweeks), and we instruct each patient on how to rinse and care for their scalp to move this process along.
 We also help advise patients if their crusting does not subside in this period.
 Once crusting resolves, the transplant sites may become a little pink for a few weeks.

 How Long Does It Take to See Hair Restoration Results?

 Many follicles go dormant after transplant.
 It can take a few months to see the hairs begin to grow.
 Altho

 ugh some hairs may start growing right after they are transplanted, you should not expect substantial growth for several months.

 What Growth Can You Expect From Hair Restoration?

-The end density of transplanted hair depends on several factors such as hair type, donor density (amount of hair you have available to transplant), amount of hair loss, general health, the area you are trying to cover, etc. Because there has to be enough space between grafts so that they can survive the process and obtain a healthy blood supply, no surgeon can place the hairs right next to each other.
-The satisfaction of density will depend on your hair shaft thickness, color and whether it is curly or straight.
-Although many people achieve a nice redistribution of hair, you should not go into hair restoration expecting one session to solve your concerns.
-Density may need to be increased or future thinning may necessitate additional grafting.
+The density of transplanted hair depends on several factors such as hair type, amount of hair you have available to transplant, amount of hair loss, general health, and the area you are trying to cover.
+Because there must be enough space between grafts to support their survival with a healthy blood supply, no surgeon can place the hairs right next to each other.
+The density will depend on your hair shaft thickness, color and whether it is curly or straight.
+Although many people achieve a nice redistribution of hair, the density may need to be increased with additional treatment or future thinning may necessitate a second treatment later in life.